Solanus Casey: Declining health and death

 In 1946, in failing health and suffering from eczema over his entire body, he was transferred to the Capuchin novitiate of Saint Felix in Huntington, Indiana, where he lived until a 1956 hospitalization in Detroit.
 In 1957, he was rushed to the hospital for food poisoning; upon his release, friars noted that he was walking much more slowly and scratching his legs; it turned out that his skin was raw and infected, prompting a return to the hospital.
 The doctors diagnosed him with erysipelas or possibly psoriasis, which was beyond treatment, and they considered limb amputation, but the ulcers began to heal.

 On July 2, 1957, he was readmitted to the hospital for the final time due to skin deterioration.
 He was given oxygen therapy.
 Casey's sister, Martha, came to visit him after being notified of the seriousness of his condition; the two prayed the rosary together.

 He died from erysipelas at 11:00 am on July 31, 1957, at Saint John Hospital in Detroit, with only his nurse at his side.
 A commemorative plaque was placed outside the door of the room.
 His last words were reportedly: "I give my soul to Jesus Christ."
 An estimated 20,000 people filed past his coffin before his funeral and burial in the cemetery of his Detroit monastery.
 On July 8, 1987, his remains were exhumed and reinterred inside the chapel at Saint Bonaventure Monastery, which eventually became part of the Solanus Casey Center; his remains showed no signs of the skin disease that afflicted him at the end of his life.
-His remains were clothed in a new habit before reinternment in a steel casket at the north transept.
-A range of miraculous cures has been attributed to his intercession during his earthly life and death. although Rome has officially recognized only one.
+His remains were clothed in a new habit before reinterment in a steel casket at the north transept.
+A range of miraculous cures has been attributed to his intercession during his earthly life and death, although Rome has officially recognized only one.